eternialz/2dev-logo/README.md

 * Windows : run `gradlew build` to generate jar and `gradlew createExe` to generate exe.
 * Linux : run `./gradlew build` to generate jar

+The jar file is inside the folder build/libs and the exe is in the folder build/launch4j